Liberhan Commission

-The Liberhan Commission (officially Liberhan Ayodhya Commission of Inquiry) was a long-running inquiry commissioned by the Government of India to investigate the destruction of the disputed structure Babri Masjid in Ayodhya in 1992.
-Led by retired High Court Judge M. S. Liberhan, it was formed on 16 December 1992 by an order of the Indian Home Union Ministry after the demolition of the Babri Masjid in Ayodhya on 6 December and the subsequent riots there.
+The Liberhan Commission (officially Liberhan Ayodhya Commission of Inquiry) was a long-running inquiry commissioned by the Government of India to investigate the destruction of the disputed Babri Masjid in Ayodhya in 1992.
+Led by retired High Court Judge M. S. Liberhan, it was formed on 16 December 1992 by an order of the Indian Home Union Ministry after the demolition of the Babri Masjid on 6 December and the subsequent riots there.
 The commission was originally mandated to submit its report within three months.
 Extensions were given 48 times, and after a delay of 17 years, the one-man commission submitted the report to Prime Minister Manmohan Singh on 30 June 2009.
 In November 2009, a day after a newspaper published the allegedly leaked contents of the report, the report was tabled in Parliament by the Home Minister P. Chidambaram.

 Dispute

 The Babri Masjid (Mosque of Babur) was a mosque in Ayodhya on Ramkot Hill.
-It was destroyed in 1992 when a political rally developed into a riot involving 150,000 people, despite a commitment to the Indian Supreme Court by the rally organisers that the mosque would not be harmed.
+It was destroyed in 1992 when a political rally developed into a riot involving 150,000 people, Despite a commitment to the Indian Supreme Court by the rally organisers that the mosque would not be harmed.
 More than 2000 people were killed in ensuing riots in many major Indian cities including Mumbai, and Delhi.

-The mosque was constructed in 1527 by order of Babur, the first Mughal emperor of India.
-Before the 1940s, the mosque was called Masjid-i Janmasthan ("mosque of the birthplace").
+The mosque was constructed in 1527 by order of Babur, the first Mughal emperor of India on top of a destroyed Ram temple.
+Before the 1940s, the mosque was called Masjid-i-Janmasthan ("mosque of the birthplace").
 Babur's commander-in-chief, Mir Baqi, destroyed an existing temple at the site which commemorated the birthplace of Lord Rama, an incarnation of Lord Vishnu and ruler of Ayodhya.
 The political, historical and socio-religious debate over the history and location of the Babri Mosque and whether a previous temple was demolished or modified to create it, is known as the Ayodhya Debate.